 Dispatch from the Youth Theater Festival in Ramallah, Palestine—Part Two

-In a volatile, war-torn place, things change quickly and recurring issues of conflict, occupation, and survival dominate—all the more reason to have festivals like this and theaters like Ashtar that persist under such circumstances and create transformative experiences.
+In a volatile, war-torn place, things change quickly and recurring issues of conflict, occupation, and survival dominate—all the more reason to have festivals like this and theatres like Ashtar that persist under such circumstances and create transformative experiences.

-On The Road
+On the Road

 We drive north through a landscape of olive trees, tapering pines, and valleys with white rock terraces.
 It is a beautiful day shimmering with heat, cool inside the bus.

 We are invited to see a performance in progress.
 “This play,” says the director Motaz Malhees, “is about their life and who they want to be.
 And they have been working on it for a few days now.”

 “This is my dream,” one boy says.
-“I want to be a sailor and sail through the seas and challenge all the waves and everybody,” he stands on a chair and salutes.
+“I want to be a sailor and sail through the seas and challenge all the waves and everybody.”
+He stands on a chair and salutes.
 Another circles the group slowly as he talks.
 “I want to be a cook,” he says, “the best cook in the world, a cook who cooks all kinds of food and people will love to eat it.”

-“I also have a dream,” says a third boy, “I want to become a blacksmith—a blacksmith who works with iron—and I will forge a plane and fly it all over the place.”
-In the end, the boys link hands and bow, shy at first and then as we clap louder, smiling.
+“I also have a dream,” says a third boy.
+“I want to become a blacksmith—a blacksmith who works with iron—and I will forge a plane and fly it all over the place.”
+In the end, the boys link hands and bow, shy at first and then, as we clap louder, smiling.

 “But after I started acting,” says one, “I began to consider living as a martyr, not dying as one.”

-It’s an hour before curtain on June 28 and I’m standing, amid a steadily growing crowd, in the courtyard of Ramallah’s Ottoman Court.
+It’s an hour before curtain on 28 June and I’m standing, amid a steadily growing crowd, in the courtyard of Ramallah’s Ottoman Court.

-In silence, the dancers move towards the audience, motioning them to join in, and for a few seconds, everyone is together, hands linked, stamping their feet in what looks like the traditional Palestinian dance, the dabke—when suddenly two uniformed men brusquely interrupt, take two of the dancers by the arm, and haul them up the stairs to the second floor balcony.
+In silence, the dancers move towards the audience, motioning them to join in, and for a few seconds, everyone is together, hands linked, stamping their feet in what looks like the traditional Palestinian dance, the dabke—when suddenly two uniformed men brusquely interrupt, take two of the dancers by the arm, and haul them up the stairs to the second-floor balcony.
 Another actor, in the uniform of an Israeli prison guard, stands at the bottom of the stairs, guarding the entrance.
 The shock is palpable for a second, and then someone giggles, realizing that it is part of the performance.
 Everyone walks up to the second floor balcony in single file, past the guard who sometimes lets them pass easily, and sometimes not.

 A woman tells her fiancé, “Please, if you want to get married, get married.
 I don’t know how long I’ll be here but I’d like to see you happy.”

-There are over 5,000 Palestinian detainees in Israeli prisons, some are political prisoners who have been jailed for years, while others are “administrative detainees” who can, and are, held for up to six months without Israel having to provide a reason.
+There are over five thousand Palestinian detainees in Israeli prisons, some are political prisoners who have been jailed for years, while others are “administrative detainees” who can, and are, held for up to six months without Israel having to provide a reason.
 Every six months, their sentence can also be increased.

 Abruptly, the lights go out.
 The prisoners are led back into the rooms.
 As the door shuts loudly behind them, a muezzin’s call for prayer sounds from a mosque nearby.
 A woman near me wipes her tears and everyone claps.

-The event continues with the high farce of a Commedia dell’Arte performance and an installation piece featuring monologues about beauty, harassment and self-image.
+The event continues with the high farce of a commedia dell’arte performance and an installation piece featuring monologues about beauty, harassment, and self-image.

-In a short video I put together quickly on the last day, the festival participants play around with the festival’s theme, “now has passed” with different gestures and deliveries.
-My favorite is the end when Waleed and George do a playful sequence in Arabic:
+In a short video I put together quickly on the last day, the festival participants play around with the festival’s theme, “now has passed,” with different gestures and deliveries.
+My favorite is the end, when Waleed and George do a playful sequence in Arabic:

 “Now is past,” says one.